argoproj/argo-cd/docs/user-guide/commands/argocd_admin_proj_update-role-policy.md

       --plaintext                       Disable TLS
-      --port-forward                    Connect to a random argocd-server port using port forwarding --port-forward-namespace string   Namespace name which should be used for port forwarding --prompts-enabled                 Force optional interactive prompts to be enabled or disabled, overriding local configuration.
-If not specified, the local configuration value will be used, which is false by default.
-      --redis-haproxy-name string       Name of the Redis HA Proxy; set this or the ARGOCD_REDIS_HAPROXY_NAME environment variable when the HA Proxy's name label differs from the default, for example when installing via the Helm chart (default "argocd-redis-ha-haproxy")
+      --port-forward                    Connect to a random argocd-server port using port forwarding --port-forward-namespace string   Namespace name which should be used for port forwarding --redis-haproxy-name string       Name of the Redis HA Proxy; set this or the ARGOCD_REDIS_HAPROXY_NAME environment variable when the HA Proxy's name label differs from the default, for example when installing via the Helm chart (default "argocd-redis-ha-haproxy")
       --redis-name string               Name of the Redis deployment; set this or the ARGOCD_REDIS_NAME environment variable when the Redis's name label differs from the default, for example when installing via the Helm chart (default "argocd-redis")
       --repo-server-name string         Name of the Argo CD Repo server; set this or the ARGOCD_REPO_SERVER_NAME environment variable when the server's name label differs from the default, for example when installing via the Helm chart (default "argocd-repo-server")